IN COLORS PROJECT | ED#4

 No. It would be an easy way for Lumicroma to get financial return for a project that involves a large investment, but no. There are no fees.
 The entire application process and participation in the IN COLORS PROJECT is free.

-Voting (analysis, selection and curatorship) - June 1st to September 16th
+Voting (analysis, selection and curatorship) - March 19 to May 11, 2025

-Announcement of the results to the applicants - September 22nd
+Announcement of the results to the applicants - May 15, 2025

 Each applicant (the author himself) may submit up to ten photographs, but one is enough for the application to be valid.
 In other words, the number of photographs is not an evaluation criterion.